Explaining Similarity in Vision-Language Encoders with Weighted Banzhaf Interactions: Experimental Setup

 \subsection{Baselines}

-We use the following publicly available source code: \begin{itemize}[leftmargin=20pt] \item GAME~\citep{chefer2021generic}: \url{https://github.com/hila-chefer/Transformer-MM-Explainability} (MIT License) \item Grad-ECLIP~\citep{zhao2024gradeclip}: \url{https://github.com/Cyang-Zhao/Grad-Eclip} (License unknown) \item XCLIP~\citep{moller2025explaining}: Supplementary material at \url{https://openreview.net/forum?id=plkrRJt98c} (License unknown) \end{itemize} We were not able to run XCLIP on the CLIP (ViT-B/16) model version for inputs with more than 24 text tokens, which are common in MS COCO, running into out-of-memory errors.
+We use the following publicly available source code: \begin{itemize}[leftmargin=20pt] \item GAME~\citep{chefer2021generic}: \url{https://github.com/hila-chefer/Transformer-MM-Explainability} (MIT License) \item Grad-ECLIP~\citep{zhao2024gradeclip}: \url{https://github.com/Cyang-Zhao/Grad-Eclip} (License unknown) \item exCLIP~\citep{moeller2025explaining}: Supplementary material at \url{https://openreview.net/forum?id=plkrRJt98c} (License unknown) \end{itemize} We were unable to run exCLIP on the CLIP (ViT-B/16) model version for inputs with more than 24 text tokens, which are common in MS COCO, running into out-of-memory errors.
 Furthermore, we refrain from attempting to run these implementations on SigLIP models, which were not part of the original experiments.
 For context, we did not find an openly available implementation of InteractionLIME~\citep{joukovsky2023model}, while it is not clear how to adapt InteractionCAM~\citep{sammani2024visualizing} (proposed for image--image encoders) to the text/language domain.